bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 James 5:1-3 (ESV)
 "Now listen, you rich people, weep and wail because of the misery that is coming on you.
 Your wealth has rotted, and moths have eaten your clothes.
 Your gold and silver are corroded.
 Their corrosion will testify against you and eat your flesh like fire.
 You have hoarded wealth in the last days."

+### The early church had things in common

+Ananias and Saphira

 ## Should pastors get money for their work?

 Galatians 6:6 (TNIV)